chengl11/WebRTC_Cybersecurity_Project/sprint2/README.md

 While learning Chrome Extension development in sprint1, we learned that we can run `content scripts` in the context of webpage visited, and can read details of the webpage and pass information back to the father extension.<sup>[1]</sup> It seems make it possible to detect the website JavaScripts.

-After some research, we realized that simply eembedding some content scripts will not work because of three obstacles:
+After some research, we realized that simply embedding some content scripts will not work because of three obstacles:
 1. Content scripts are run "in an isolated world"<sup>[1]</sup>, which means content scripts cannot access variables nor functions from the website script.
 2. If the WebRTC-related instances and methods are not global, and only functions in a certain scope, our embeded code cannot interact with them.
 3. If the website JavaScript code is obfuscated, it will be really hard to parse the code and analyze it.